Health Courses->Stress Management->Stress Reduction

 For the next month work on reducing the number of stressors in your life.

 The more the better.
 Work on some easy ones to give yourself the sense of success but also work on some of the more difficult ones which may make a bigger difference.
 It may take recruiting your friends and family’s assistance.
 Such as asking your kid’s to stop some of their annoying behavior.
 It may take a heart-felt discussion with a co-worker or a friend to clear some misunderstanding between you.

 At the end of a month make a new list of stressors you can reduce.
 It may have some new items which you discovered in the last 30 days.
 It may contain some stressors you unsuccessfully tried to eliminate in the first thirty days but wish to give a second try.
 This then can become an ongoing, periodic review of your life stressors and decisive action to rid yourself of as much harmful stress as you can.

 Be sure to note the positive impact this stress reduction has on your sense of well-being.
 It will act as a motivating force fore more positive change.

 Life is a precious commodity.
 We are alive on this wondrous planet for only a few short decades.
-It often seems like a crime to have so much of our precious time and life energy drained away by stress.
+It often seems like a crime to have so much of our precious time and life energy drained away by damaging levels of stress.